Analysis of collision shift assessments in ion-based clocks: Discussion

 Given the consistency obtained with a purely classical analysis of Langevin scattering and a quantum treatment incorporating either a short-range hard-sphere interaction or a Lennard-Jones type potential, a reasonable bound for the collision shift of the clock transition would be

 where $\kappa\approx 1$, $\Gamma_L$ is the classical Langevin collision rate, and $\bar{v}_c$ is determined from the angular average of Eq.~\ref{eq:carrier} appropriately modified for the geometry of the ion-trap and parameters of the probe for the system under consideration.
-This expression captures the simple, intuitive expectation that a collision shift can be bounded by a classical capture rate for such collisions reduced by the fact that most collisions remove the interrogation from the spectroscopy signal.
+This expression captures the simple, intuitive expectation that a collision shift can be bounded by a classical capture rate for such collisions reduced by the fact that most collisions effectively remove the interrogation from the spectroscopy signal at least on average.

 The parameter $\kappa$ will depend on the recoil velocity distribution.
 From our classical analysis the relevant velocity distribution is roughly a half gaussian distribution $e^{-\bar{v}^2}$ giving $\kappa=2/\sqrt{\pi}\approx 1.12$.
 Thus $\kappa\approx1$ would be sufficient for most purposes.
 The cut-off $\bar{v}_c$ is a mathematical property of $\mathcal{R}$ and, for two qualitatively different velocity distributions, it was shown to be consistent to take $\bar{v}_c\approx 0.034$ for the geometry we used.
 This is close to the point at which $\mathcal{R}=0.5$.
 We therefore use this 50\% threshold condition to define $\bar{v}_c$.
 This leads to a collision shift bound of